ssrome/100-days-of-code/log.md

 **Today's Progress:** Been working on a couple of components to continue my personal React project. https://twitter.com/saromsaweb/status/1095821244908404736

 **Thoughts:** I feel like its finally coming together as I finished one of the bigger components today.

+### Day 74: February 15, 2019

+**Today's Progress:** Continue my personal React project and JS challenges on Coderbyte https://twitter.com/saromsaweb/status/1096534065354866689

+**Thoughts:** Wanted to refresh my skills on JavaScript and read that Coderbyte might be a good place to try.
+Starting on the easy ones and working my way through.